paulbackhouse/checkout.com/README.md

 <h2>Prerequisties</h2>

 <p>
-    This solution is developed in Dot Net 2.0 and requires Visual Studio Community 2017 or higher to correctly open, view and run the solution, for more details see: https://www.visualstudio.com/
+    This solution is developed in Dot Net 2.0 and requires Visual Studio Community 2017 or higher to correctly open, view and run.
+For more details see: https://www.visualstudio.com/
 </p>

 <h2>Solution</h2>